 It is possible to create a Micropump formulation whose release profile is not accelerated in humans or biostudies by the presence of alcohol.
 Also, the polymer coating on each microparticle results in a "taste masking" effect which can be important for bitter or otherwise distasteful drugs.
-This can be particularly important when developing ready-to-use, stable liquid controlled-release formulations, an application for which Micropump is one of the only systems in the world we are aware of suitable for developing such formulations.
+This can be particularly important when developing ready-to-use, stable liquid controlled-release formulations, an application for which Micropump is one of the only systems in the world we are aware of suitable for developing such formulations across a broad range of molecules.
 We are exploring the use of such stable liquid formulations particularly for pediatric and geriatric markets, but also for CNS (central nervous system) drugs where patient compliance is an issue.